The University of Missouri Collected Rules and Regulation (CRR) 340.070 stipulates the following for “Research Leave”:

 Tenured, tenure-track, and full-time, ranked non-tenure track research faculty members with established scholarly, artistic or research records are eligible to apply for a research leave.
 A research leave may be taken for a period of time up to a full year.
 If a faculty member receives an external fellowship or grant support for a research leave, the University may supplement such support to provide full regular salary; if such external support is not received, the University may provide full regular salary.
 Additional travel funds and leave related expenses may be provided as deemed appropriate.

-“Research Leave” provides faculty the opportunity to pursue activities away from Campus that are critical to the success of their research.
+“Research Leave” and “Development Leave” provide faculty the opportunity to pursue activities away from Campus that are critical to the success of their research and development.
 This often involves activities outside of Missouri, and therefore requires time away from regular teaching duties (from a semester to a whole academic year).
 During this time, faculty are able to dedicate themselves to the scholarly and/or creative activities that will result in outcomes that are important for an AAU institution, namely: extramural grants, high-quality publications, exhibitions, doctoral and post-doctoral education, among others.

 Application by Faculty

-- A short description of the project (1-2 pages) and how much research leave time is being requested (the leave time requested must align to the amount of time needed to be away from campus for the research activities); a rationale for the need for and timing of research leave; and the associated anticipated outcomes that will result from research leave, including extramural grants, high-quality publications, exhibitions, doctoral and post-doctoral education, among others that will advance the mission of MU.
+- A short description of the project (1-2 pages) and how much leave time is being requested (the leave time requested must align to the amount of time needed to be away from campus for the research or development activities); a rationale for the need for and timing of research or development leave; and the associated anticipated outcomes that will result from the leave, including extramural grants, high-quality publications, exhibitions, doctoral and post-doctoral education, acquisition of particular research skills or expertise, among others that will advance the mission of MU.

 Approval by Chair & Dean